 Oral surgeons are uniquely qualified to treat all sorts of injuries resulting from facial trauma.
 Our oral surgeons understand the serious physical and emotional damage facial injuries can cause.
 Their hands-on surgical training and experience allow them to restore both the function and the appearance of your face or mouth after an injury.

 Facial trauma injuries cause serious long-term damage if they are not treated immediately.
 Drs.
 Cooper, Teeples, Toponce, and Reddinger are all on staff at local hospitals to treat emergency facial trauma patients, and they understand the urgency required when treating facial injuries.
 If you experience a facial trauma, our surgical team will see you as soon as possible (in most cases the same day you call) to diagnose and treat your facial trauma injury.

 Car accidents, accidental falls, sports injuries, interpersonal assaults, and other accidents can all cause facial trauma injuries.
 Common facial injuries that oral surgeons can treat are

 The bones, muscles, and other structures of the face all work together to perform daily functions like smiling and eating.
-Oral surgeons like Dr. Teeples, Dr. Toponce, Dr. Cooper, and Dr. Reddinger are trained to restore this delicate balance while also preserving the aesthetics of the face after a facial trauma injury.
+Oral surgeons like Dr. Teeples, Dr. Toponce, Dr. Cooper, Dr. Reddinger, and Dr. Black are trained to restore this delicate balance while also preserving the aesthetics of the face after a facial trauma injury.
 Below are a few of the methods for treating common facial injuries.

 Soft Tissue Injuries: Depending on the severity, most facial cuts are treated by suturing.
 Your surgeon will suture your injury in a manner that produces the most aesthetically pleasing cosmetic results.
 Oral and maxillofacial surgeons can also ensure that any injuries to surrounding structures like facial nerves or glands are recognized and treated properly.